fl101/awardfares-blog/_posts/2023-10-19-cheapest-award-flights.md

 In the **Origin** and **Destination** fields, add one or more airports to search for flights between those locations.
 AwardFares will search for award flights regardless of the number of stops.
 You can use the **Stops** filter to only search for direct/non-stop flights.

 In the example below, we search for flights between New York City and London.
-Note that we use the metropolitan area code **NYC** and **LHR** to get results to and from any airport in New York (JFK, EWR, LGA) and London (LHR, LGW).
+Note that we use the metropolitan area codes **NYC** and **LHR** to get results to and from any airport in New York (JFK, EWR, LGA) and London (LHR, LGW).

-Although this step is optional because you can explore available routes within our cached results, it's recommended to add one or a few origin/destination airports to get fresh results and the latest availability.
+Although this step is optional because you can explore available routes within our cached results, adding one or a few origin/destination airports is recommended to get fresh results and the latest availability.

 <img src="/assets/img/alaska-partners-2023/route.webp" alt="Alaska Airlines Mileage Plan partner redemptions in 2023: Search for a route." />

 ### 4. Explore dates

-If you have a certain date in mind, add it by tapping on the **Calendar** field.
+If you have a particular date in mind, add it by tapping on the **Calendar** field.

 <img src="/assets/img/alaska-partners-2023/date.webp" alt="Alaska Airlines Mileage Plan partner redemptions in 2023: Choose date." />

 Alternatively, you can use AwardFares **Timeline View** to explore the seat availability on different dates.
 The Timeline View displays how many seats are available for each day of the week/month.
 The bars are color-coded, so it's easy to distinguish between cabin classes (Economy, Business, First).
-You can also trigger new searches by tapping on the refresh icon underneath each day.
+You can also trigger new searches by tapping the refresh icon underneath each day.

-In addition, you can also use the **+** button on AwardFares to get more details about those flights, such as aircraft type and even get the real seat maps to see which seats are free vs. occupied!
+In addition, you can also use the **+** button on AwardFares to get more details about those flights, such as aircraft type, and even [get the current seat maps](https://blog.awardfares.com/seatmaps-guide/) to see which seats are free versus occupied!

 <img src="/assets/img/alaska-partners-2023/flight-details.webp" alt="Alaska Airlines Mileage Plan partner redemptions in 2023: Flight details." />